Covid 19 coronavirus: Sasha Borissenko - Was the lockdown illegal?

 READ MORE:

-&bull Sasha Borissenko - How law firms are coping and which ones have taken up the Government wage subsidy
+• Sasha Borissenko - How law firms are coping and which ones have taken up the Government wage subsidy

 • Sasha Borissenko: Domestic violence and the difficulty getting help during the lockdown